 Volunteers have the opportunity to work in medical institutions caring for children and young people affected by Agent Orange, or in schools and community clinics looking after mentally disabled children.
 Volunteer work is varied and dependent on the institution where the volunteer is placed.

-Our programs are situated in either bustling cultural Ho Chi Minh City (formerly Saigon) and the laid back beachy small town of La Gi, Vietnam.
+Our programs are situated in either bustling cultural Ho Chi Minh City (formerly Saigon) or the laid back beachy small town of Phan Thiet Vietnam.

 Ho Chi Minh City (formerly Saigon) is home to some 6 million people, most of whom you will see at some point during your stay as they whiz around town on their motorbikes.
 The city’s Tan Son Nhat Airport lies 7km north west of the city centre and is the most popular arrival point in Vietnam for international travellers.
 As well as long haul arrivals there are many flights to HCMC from within Asia, especially from Bangkok and Hong Kong.

-Three good meals are provided every day on every program.
 Rice is the staple food in the Vietnamese diet, present at all main meals, closely followed by the condiment added to most dishes: ‘nuoc mam’.
 This is made from salt and well fermented fish.
-Volunteers may be expected to help prepare meals and clean up depending on the program.
-You will be eating the local Vietnamese dishes.

 If you prefer to move straight into your volunteer without the orientation week, you’ll still have plenty of support.
 When you first arrive you may have to spend one or two days with the program coordinator aligning you strengths and interests within your chosen program.
 From there, you will need to ensure you are taking into account factors such as local customs, business practices and resources available and to keep an open and positive mind.